 Santiago City Attractions - La Chascona is A House Belonging to Pablo Neruda

 Pablo Neruda was a Chilean poet and a Nobel Prize winner that had three houses.
-La Chascona is being one of them.
+La Chascona is one of them.
 Neruda had a quirky personality that was well reflected in this house.
 Even the name is derived from his curly red hair.
 The building resembles a ship, and many tourists come to the area to visit its kitchen.
 The kitchen of this building looks like a ship’s cabin.
 There is also a legendary garden behind the building.

 Barrio Bellavista Neighborhood in Bellavista